fyrus7/FyrusApp/README.md

-# SERVE & COLLECT APP
+# SERVE & COLLECT APP and MUCH MORE...

-simple app for running event bib serve & collect.
+It's start wuth a simple RPC app, evolve to many apps for daily work.

 made with love by fyrus